Ya'bad: Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Ya’bad came under Jordanian rule.

 The Jordanian census of 1961 found 4,709 inhabitants in Ya'bad.

 Post-1967

 Since the 1967 Six-Day War, Ya'bad has been under Israeli occupation.
 The population of Ya'bad in the 1967 census conducted by Israel was 4,857, of whom 581 originated from the Israeli territory.

 In May 1985 five village women set up a Women's Work Committee which opened a kindergarten for 60 children and started a sewing course with 32 young women.

 A major charcoal mine is located near Ya'bad and most of its workers come from the town.
 Since the establishment of "closed-off areas" and the construction of the West Bank Barrier in the northern West Bank, Ya'bad and surrounding cities and towns have seen an increase in unemployment which reached to 88% in 2006.
 The annual average income has dropped "dramatically" by one-third according to the World Bank.

+Demography

+Residents of Ya'bad originated from various locations, such as Egypt, Iraq, the area of Jerusalem, and neighboring villages.